 IN THIS ARTICLE

-In many cases, myeloma is discovered when blood tests, done as part of a routine physical examination or for some other reason, reveal anemia or a high level of protein (or, less commonly, a low level of protein).
+In many cases, myeloma is discovered when blood tests, done as part of a routine physical examination or for some other reason, reveal anemia or a high calcium, or a high level of protein (or, less commonly, a low level of protein).
 A urine test may show protein in the urine.
 It is important to do both a blood test and a urine test for proteins when testing for myeloma.
 Occasionally, a chest X-ray will identify significant osteoporosis in the vertebral (spine) bones, or even compression of a vertebral body.
 Such findings should prompt further testing to detect the underlying cause.

 At some point in this testing process, the health care professional refers the person to a blood cancer specialist (hematologist-oncologist).
 Once the evaluation is completed and the presumptive diagnosis confirmed, the findings are usually presented to the patient in person and also to the patient's health care professional in writing.

 Blood and urine tests